2

 Job description

-Important: By applying for this position, you are indicating that you are currently authorized to work in the United States without sponsorship, are willing to physically reside and perform the work in Utah or Idaho, and are currently enrolled as a degree seeking student at one of the CES Institutions (Ensign College, BYU-Pathway Worldwide, BYU, BYU-Idaho, or BYU-Hawaii Online).
+By applying for this position, you are indicating that you are currently authorized to work in the United States without sponsorship, are currently physically residing and able to perform the work in Utah or Idaho and are willing to come into the BYU-Pathway Worldwide headquarters in Salt Lake City when requested by leadership.

 Church employees find joy and satisfaction in using their unique talents and abilities to further the Lord's work.
 From the IT professional who develops an app that sends the gospel message worldwide, to the facilities manager who maintains our buildings- giving Church members places to worship, teach, learn, and receive sacred ordinances-our employees seek innovative ways to share the gospel of Jesus Christ with the world.
 They are literally working in His kingdom.